 For whatever reason, when married couples (or even just couples who are known for being together) make a movie, it rarely works.
 Who knows why?
 In some cases, it's public backlash against the couple.
-Sometimes the couple's real-life chemistry just doesn't show up on-screen (or it does, and it becomes somewhat unsettling when you realize you're watching an actual couple during a love scene).
+Sometimes the couple's Real Life chemistry just doesn't show up on-screen (or it does, and it becomes somewhat unsettling when you realize you're watching an actual couple during a love scene).
 Sometimes, it's just a Vanity Project with no real direction.
 Sometimes, it's a Non-Actor Vehicle for one half (or maybe both halves) of the couple (such as the Directors Girlfriend), and it shows.
 In any case, even though Couple Bombs have a track record of not succeeding, they somehow still get made anyway.

 - Rumors abound that Kevin Smith chopped most of Lopez's scenes out of Jersey Girl to avoid the same fate.
+It didn't work.

 - Swept Away, sort of.
 It starred Madonna and was directed by Guy Ritchie, and was almost universally panned as being terrible, and led to Madonna's declaration that she would never act again.

-- Dirty Love, written by and starring Jenny McCarthy and directed by her then husband John Mallory Asher.
+- Dirty Love, written by and starring Jenny McCarthy and directed by her then-husband John Mallory Asher.
 They divorced shortly before it went down in flames.